andrebnassis/BlipSDKHelperLibrary.DotNet.Core/README.md

  - Messenger component for airlines (https://developers.facebook.com/docs/messenger-platform/send-messages/template/airline)
  - File component for BlipChat and Messenger
+ - Check other channels components that are not developed in this library and develop (http://help.blip.ai/contenttypes/)

 ---------------

 This library is implemented for the following Messaging Channels: